justinnhli/oxy-cs-catalog/catalog.md

 Computer Science is about the organization of information and the design of processes that use it.
 This course teaches students to think computationally - how to break down processes into components that can then be fully described - and to acquire other habits necessary for a computer scientist.
 Students should come out of the course able to write simple, but complete, programs of their choosing, and should also be able to diagnose problems in unfamiliar programs.

 This course is designed for students with no experience with Computer Science.
 Students who earned a score of 4 or 5 on the AP CS A examination should start with either COMP 181 or COMP 229.
-Students who have taking the AP Computer Science Principles examination, or have taken the IB or A-Level examinations in Computer Science, or otherwise have some prior experience in programming, should take the self-placement test to determine the appropriate first course.
+Students who have taken the AP Computer Science Principles examination, or have taken the IB or A-Level examinations in Computer Science, or otherwise have some prior experience in programming, should take the self-placement test to determine the appropriate first course.

 ## COMP 146: Statistics